prabin-tamang/react-recipe-app/README.md

 Live Site: https://adoring-neumann-716486.netlify.app/
 React recipe app to find different kinds of recipes.
-This project was made using react, SCSS, react-hooks
+This project was made using react, SCSS, react-hooks, Edamam Api using Axios.